BGA Signature Course Descriptions

 This course introduces students to the study of politics and markets in the global economy with a focus on the political and economic foundations of the contemporary world economy.
 It will survey the evolution of the international economic system since the first phase of globalization, with particular reference to contemporary concerns, debates, and issues, and will analyze international and domestic political and economic explanations for these developments.
 Students will learn about the complexity and multiplicity of actors, interests, and institutions that mediate those interests, and how they impact international economic policies and global flows of trade, capital, ideas, and people.

-BGAF 220: Global Organizations and Culture (Signature Course 2)
+BGAF 2020: Global Organizations and Culture: Theory, Methods, and Practice (Signature Course 2)

-The international, multi-location, 1-credit experience integrated with BGAF 230 and 231 at the end of the junior year is designed to explore the causes and consequences of the distribution of economic and business activity through the lens of a particular commodity, product, or firm.
+The Global Operations set of signature courses contains an international, multi-location, experience which takes place at the end of the junior year.
+This experiential learning unit is designed to explore the causes and consequences of the distribution of economic and business activity through the lens of a particular commodity, product, or firm.
 The project-based experience examines global value chain networks at both the “bottom” (commodity production in lower-income countries) and the “top” (activities in higher-income countries) associated with topics such as economic policy making and international economic relations, climate change and water use, foreign direct investment, sustainability, development, human rights, labor standards and workforce development, and global financial flows.

-Two 7-10 day, single-location, international 1-credit experiences, one during the junior year spring break and one during the senior year winter break are extensions of BGAF 240 and 241.
+Two 7-10 day, single-location, international experiences (one during the junior year spring break and one during the senior year winter break) are components of the Business, Policy, and Society signature courses.

 Washington, Business, and the World extends and deepens understanding of current global economic challenges and policy debates and integrates writing instruction.
-The set of three 1-credit courses threads through the fall semesters sophomore through senior year.
+The thread consists of two courses: a 2-credit courses in the fall semester of the sophomore year, and a 1-credit course in the fall semester of the senior year.
 The “classroom” extends throughout Washington, DC, where learning opportunities related to international policy and the complexities of the global economy abound across and beyond the Hilltop.